erik/holepunch/README.md

 rules will be reverted when you are done.

 After running `holepunch`, just hit `Ctrl-c` to clear out the modified rules.
+You can also run `holepunch` only for the duration of a shell command with `-c / --command`, e.g.
+`holepunch sg-name 22 --command "scp ./foo ec2_host:foo"`.

 By default, `holepunch` will refuse to remove rules that existed before it was run.
 This can be toggled with the `--remove-existing` flag.